osg-htc/collaboration-support/docs/misc/pelican.md

-## Uprade of the OSDF origin to Pelican for Collaborations
+## Upgrade of the OSDF origin to Pelican for Collaborations

 The OSG Collab AP had an **OSDF** door deployed on the access point (ap23.uc.osg-htc.org) that provided users with authenticated access to a Ceph cluster, that provides high capacity storage to shared project directories.
 HTCondor jobs running in the OSPool at remote **Execution Points (EPs)** (remote worker nodes) can access the filesystem either via a client tool or via an HTCondor plugin that is invoked in their submit scripts.
 The storage is also mounted on the AP at /ospool/uc-shared/project.